nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 **:information_source: Notes about Sort:**<br>
 * By not entering any prefixes, it will sort by name in ascending order.
 * Enter the right amount of prefixes!
-For example: if you only sort by status, use only `s/`.
+For example: use only s/ if you are sorting by status.
 * The `ORDER` must be asc or dsc!
 * The `SEQUENCE` must contain the full name of all the criteria used!
 * For `SEQUENCE`, if the full name of a criteria is being used multiple times, it will only consider the first instance of the full name.
 For example: "RatingTagRating" will sort by rating then tag.